 I had gone from one extreme of health-obsession to the other extreme of not-caring-about-health-at-all.
 It was not easy to find that fine line between complete freedom and nutrition-informed choices.

-Can I care about nutrition?
+Can I care about nutrition in recovery?

 After letting that pendulum swing back and forth for a while, and learning many lessons in the process, I finally had the answer.